DevOps-and-Cloud-based-Software/assignment-1/README.md

 ## MongoDB Integration (Optional)

 The code provided above uses an internal database called TinyDB.
-Change the code so that your service saves data in an mongoDB.
+Change the code so that your service saves data in a mongoDB.
-This includes configuration files for the database endpoint database names the Dockerfile itself etc.
+This includes configuration files for the database endpoint, database names, the Dockerfile itself etc.
 For testing your code locally use this file: [docker-compose.yaml](sources/docker-compose.yaml).
 Make sure you replace the image with your own.

 ---